Ajetski/TS-Boilerplate/README.md

 ## TypeScript Boilerplate
 ### Option 1
 - create a folder for your project
-- run `yarn init` or `npm init` to create a package.json (use the -y flag for either command to skip all questions)
+- run `yarn init` or `npm init` to create a package.json (you can use the -y flag for either command to skip all questions)
 - `run npx github:Ajetski/tsb` to initialize the TypeScript Boilerplate

 ### Option 2